 And this, my friends, is a tragedy.

-How can you grow your business if you don’t even know where you are starting from?
+How can you grow your business if you don’t even have a starting point?

-Because we are friends, we give you what you need to make data-driven decisions and we make it super easy to see exactly how your traffic is growing, which content is engaging, and what to do next.
+When we work with small businesses on SEO we provide what they need to make data-driven decisions and we make it super-easy to see exactly what channel is growing and what content is driving engagement.

 The Metrics that Matter